You probably have this wrong

 Key takeaways

-- Food timing often matters more than food quality for afternoon focus: a meal eaten at the wrong time can wreck afternoon concentration more than a less nutritious meal eaten at the right time [3].
+- Food timing matters more than food quality for afternoon focus — a meal eaten at the wrong time can wreck concentration more than a poor meal timed correctly.

 - The afternoon energy crash isn’t inevitable.
 It’s the direct result of lunch choices (too much sugar, too many carbs without protein, eating too much at once).